fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

 ###### Tip

-If you want to dive deeper into Bayesian statistics, check out the book [*Bayesian Data Analysis*](https://homl.info/bda) by Andrew Gelman et al. (Chapman & Hall).
+If you want to dive deeper into Bayesian statistics, check out the course [*Bayesian Data Analysis*](https://homl.info/bda) by Andrew Gelman et al. (Chapman & Hall).